• Skip to primary navigation

 Red Rock Canyon Trail

 More of a walk than a hike, the Red Rock Canyon Trail is very popular for good reason.
-The loop is less than 1km (although currently the bridge is closed and is an in-and-out hike).
+The loop trail is less than 1km (although currently, the bridge is closed and is an in-and-out hike).
 Go early to avoid the big crowds and enjoy the dramatic red rock against a bluebird sky.

 Blakiston Falls